 Did you realize before now that the book of Job, the oldest book in the Bible, contained the Gospel?
 Again, Job is not about how God “allows” a righteous man to suffer to teach Satan a lesson.
 It is about God dealing with a self-righteous man to deliver him from Satan.
 That is the theme of the Gospel!
 (Acts 26:18)

-The young man Elihu continues by asking the three friends of Job to keep listening to what God is saying to and through him…
+The young man Elihu continues by asking Job’s three friends to keep listening to what God is saying to and through him…

 Pay attention, Job– listen to me; be silent, and I will speak.
 If you have any words, reply to me; speak, for I want to justify you.
 If not, you listen to me; be silent, and I will teach you wisdom."
 Elihu answered: "Listen to my words, you wise men; hear me, you learned men.
 For the ear assesses words as the mouth tastes food.
 Let us evaluate for ourselves what is right; let us come to know among ourselves what is good.
 (Job 33:31-33.
 Job 34:1-4)